 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Additional Entry Requirements

-HND requirement is overall Merit in an Electrical, Electronic, Mechanical or Manufacturing Engineering subject to include a Merit in either Level 4 or Level 5 Analytical Methods module (plus GCSE Maths Grade C).
+HND requirement is overall Distinction in an Electrical, Electronic, Mechanical or Manufacturing Engineering subject to include a Merit in either Level 4 or Level 5 Analytical Methods module.
+GCSE Maths Grade C or 4 or an alternative Mathematics qualification acceptable to the University is also required.
 Applicants may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.

 Ulster Foundation Degree